ShMazumder/tinyYOLO/revised/reviewer_rebuttal_letter.md

 - **Pascal VOC 2007+2012** (16,551 train / 4,952 test images, 20 classes) — Table 1
 - **COCO val2017** (118K train / 5K val images, 80 classes) — Table 2

-All results report mean ± std over 5 independent runs with fixed seeds {42, 123, 256, 512, 1024}.
-The 4.7× mAP variance observed on COCO128 reduces to ±0.7% mAP@50 on VOC across 5 runs, confirming the earlier instability was a dataset size artifact.
-COCO128 results are retained only in supplementary material as a smoke test reference.
+The protocol is: mean ± std over 5 independent runs with fixed seeds {42, 123, 256, 512, 1024}. `[R1.4: no such multi-seed VOC result exists yet — only one seed at 320px is on disk, and it used the broken decode.
+Variance/stability claims are TBD.]`

 **Manuscript changes:** Sections 6–7 completely rewritten.
 Tables 1–4 added.